peteroupc/peteroupc.github.io/randomfunc.md

 An algorithm called _coupling from the past_ (Propp and Wilson 1996)<sup>[**(22)**](#Note22)</sup> can sample a state from a Markov chain's _stationary distribution_, that is, the chain's steady state, by starting multiple chains at different states and running them until they all reach the same state at the same time.
 However, stopping the algorithm early can introduce bias unless precautions are taken (Fill 1998)<sup>[**(23)**](#Note23)</sup>.
 The algorithm works correctly if the chain has a finite number of states and is not periodic, and each state is reachable from every other.

 The following pseudocode implements coupling from the past.
-In the method, `StateCount` is the number of states in the Markov chain, `UPDATE(chain, state, random)` transitions the Markov chain to the next state given the current state and random numbers, and `RANDOM()` generates one or more random numbers needed by `UPDATE`.
+In the method, `StateCount` is the number of states in the Markov chain, `UPDATE(chain, state, random)` transitions the Markov chain to the next state given the current state and random variates, and `RANDOM()` generates one or more random variates needed by `UPDATE`.

     METHOD CFTP(chain)
        states=[]